LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 Constraints
 -----------

-Running GitLab CI on Livermore Computing (LC) platforms is constrained by LC security policies.
+How projects can run GitLab CI on LC platforms is constrained by LC security policies.
 The policies require that all members of a GitHub project be members of the LLNL GitHub organization and have two-factor authentication enabled on their GitHub accounts.
-When these requirements are satisfied, mirroring of a GitHub repo and triggering GitLab CI functionality from GitHub can be done.
-Otherwise, LC GitLab CI checks will not be run for a project.
+When these requirements are satisfied, GitLab on the LC CZ can mirror a GitHub project and trigger GitLab CI when changes are made to the GitHub repo.
+If the requirements are not met, LC GitLab CI checks will not be run for a project.
+This implies, for example, that GitLab CI will not run for a PR made on an LLNL organization project from a fork of the project repo by someone not in the LLNL organization.

-For a compliant LLNL GitHub project, such as RAJA, auto-mirroring of the GitHub repo on LC GitLab is done every 30 minutes or so, triggering builds and tests on new changes pushed to the RAJA GitHub project.
+For a compliant LLNL GitHub project like RAJA, auto-mirroring of the GitHub repo on LC GitLab is done every 30 minutes or so, triggering builds and tests on new changes pushed to the RAJA GitHub project.
 If you have access to LC platforms, you can learn more about `LC GitLab mirroring <https://lc.llnl.gov/confluence/pages/viewpage.action?pageId=662832265>`_.

-**GitLab CI will not run for a PR branch on a fork of the RAJA repo.** We manually manage contributions made on a fork of the RAJA repo using the procedure described in :ref:`contributing-label`.
+.. note:: **GitLab CI will not run for a PR branch on a fork of the RAJA repo.**
+           We manually manage contributions made on a fork of the RAJA repo using the procedure described in :ref:`contributing-label`.

 .. _gitlab_ci_workflow-label: